AthemiS13/Flory/Documentation.md

 - Rollover behavior:
   - When the device detects a month change (based on local time) it truncates `/log/log.txt` so the new month starts with an empty `log.txt`.
   - You can force truncation with `POST /api/logs/rollover`.
+  - Logs persist across device restarts and power cycles.
+The firmware will not delete or rotate existing `/log` files on boot; truncation happens only on month rollover (when accurate time is available) or when `/api/logs/rollover` is invoked.

 Notes on reliability & wear:
 - Default `loggingIntervalMs` is 60s to reduce SD wear.